 Haemochromatosis has a genetic cause and is considered to be the most common genetic disease in the world.
 The disorder occurs most commonly in New Zealanders of Celtic, Anglo and Northern European descent.
-In New Zealand approximately 1 person in every 200 has the condition, while approximately 1 in 10 people of European descent are carriers.
+In New Zealand approximately 1 person in every 200 has the condition.

 , alcoholic liver disease and various haematological (blood) disorders.